 // and 'ini' for extension:

 The TIniFile has a corresponding "write" method for each "read" method.
-In other words they are WriteString, WriteBool, WriteInteger, etc.
+They are WriteString, WriteBool, WriteInteger, etc.

 [User]